Information, resources and guidance relating to coronavirus for families with children and young people with special educational needs (SEN).

 There are home education resources on the GOV.UK website for children with additional needs:

-The National Oak Academy is an online school with lessons and resources for parents and teachers.
-There are specialist lessons available, and weekly assemblies.
+The National Oak Academy is an online classroom with lessons and resources for parents and teachers.
+There are specialist lessons available for children with additional needs.
 Find out more information on

 The National Oak Academy website.

-We have put together resources to help support families at this time:
+We put together resources to help support families that may still be useful.

 Resources for children and young people